-The Indiana Library Federation is the largest professional organization in the state for those who work in libraries.
+The Indiana Library Federation is the largest professional organization in the state for libraries and those who work in libraries.
 Your membership is extremely important!

 Top Reasons to Join/Renew ILF

 ILF works for the best interest of libraries and to promote state and federal legislation of benefit to libraries and library users.